x-atlas-consortia/ubkg-neo4j/README.md

 - Macbook Pros with the M1 chipset
 - Red Hat Entrprise Linux (RHEL) 9 with an x86 architecture

 Scripts in this repository  currently run on Linux or MacOS hosts.

-Scripts for Windows machines will be released soon.
+There is an initial version of a PowerShell script in the folder named **run.ps1.test**.
+This script was tested on a Windows server VM, but has not been tested on a Windows 10 machine.

 ---